 Countenance is now imprinted within each cell of my body.

-There are melancholy words I want to give you
+If there are melancholy words to give you

 My effort to allay their sadness